 Enjoy Whale Watching Trips all month long, or participate in blufftop viewing from the Dana Point Headlands Nature Interpretive Center.
-Save $10 off your whale watching ticket purchase by booking with Dana Wharf Whale Watching with the promo code FOW21.
-Other whale watching charters include Captain Dave’s Dolphin & Whale Watching Safari and the Ocean Institute.
+Book your whale watching tour with Dana Wharf Whale Watching, Captain Dave’s Dolphin & Whale Watching Safari or the Ocean Institute.

 The Festival of Whales will feature virtual programming and a city-wide scavenger hunt throughout March 2022.

 Festival of Whales Parade